-- Adhere to the relevant boarding, testing and quarantine requirements in the host country. - Stay tuned for your host university's updates on the teaching arrangements. - Check the date of orientation programmes.
+- · Adhere to the relevant boarding, testing and vaccination requirements in the host country. - Check the date of orientation programmes.
 If there is no specific programme for incoming students, try to arrive a week in advance of the first day of teaching. - Try to arrange someone to pick you up at the airport, if possible.
 Confirm your arrival details, such as airline, flight number and location of airport, with the pick-up person. - Inform your hall manager or host family of your arrival date and time well in advance. - Make sure you can check in the hall straight after your landing even if your flight arrives late or outside office hours. - Bring all necessary hall check in information or host family contact with you.
 Prepare and bring some local currency with you.